-• The Comprehensive Data Profile reflects general upward trends in STAR Reading/Math achievement within the current school year.
-These last 2-3 school years, however, have been punctuated by periods of quarantine and remote learning.
+• The Comprehensive Data Profile reflects general upward trends in Star Reading/Math achievement within the current school year.
+Spring 2020 through Spring 2022, however, was punctuated by periods of quarantine and remote learning.
 This has had a negative effect on our overall achievement data when viewed across years.
-As an illustration, our current 2nd grade students have not had a typical school schedule since their Pre-K year.
+As an illustration, our current 3rd grade students may have had atypical schedules in their Kindergarten, 1st grade, and 2nd grade years.

-• School leadership teams who view STAR data by subgroup observe no significant disparities when compared to overall groups.
+• School leadership teams who view Star data by subgroup observe no significant disparities when compared to overall groups.
 Particularly, English Learners and students served in Title I intervention groups demonstrate growth that often outpaces that of their grade-level peers.